A design strategy & vision

 I also:

-• Led journey-mapping workshops & feasibility checks with the whole product & engineering team
+Led journey-mapping and feasibility checks workshops with the whole team

-• Developed and tested an IA and core design concepts
+Developed and tested an IA, design principles, and core design concepts

 Results

-The work shaped the “how” of the mobile product strategy, driving the next quarter’s roadmap as well as longer term plans.
-I am most proud of how I helped a team from that went from UX avoidant to UX ally!
+I am most proud of how I helped a team from that went from UX avoidant to UX ally! ✨

-Read on to see a little of my process below. 👇
+Keep reading if you’d like to see a little more of my process below. 👇

 “Checking in” is what Hootsuite mobile users value in the app